 Ronan Laborde and the Precision Argument

 Pomerol's leading estates have historically separated themselves through one of two approaches: richness and power, or precision and structure.
 The appellation has plenty of the former; the latter requires a winemaker willing to resist the pull toward maximum extraction that Merlot on clay can easily provide.
-Ronan Laborde represents the precision argument at Château Clinet, and the estate's Pearl 3 Star Prestige recognition in 2025 places that argument in the context of a peer set where credentials are closely read.
+Ronan Laborde represents the precision argument at Château Clinet, and the estate's Pearl 3 Star Prestige recognition in 2025 places that argument in the context of a comparable set where credentials are closely read.

 The Pomerol Competitive Set